marcoleonardi97/supernova_on_circumstellar_disk/README.md

 Outline

-Simulating the effects of a supernova explosion in the vicinity of a protoplanetary disk, focusing on the resulting dynamics and injection of heavy elements.
+Simulating the effects of a supernova explosion in the vicinity of a protoplanetary disk ($< 1pc$), focusing on the resulting dynamics and injection of heavy elements.

 1. Make a protoplanetary disk (maybe as a particles object with power law density profile) 2.Inject supernova energy and model the interaction between the ejected nova mass and the disk